wso2/docs-apk/en/docs/control-plane/apk-as-gateway-in-apim/start-apk-cp-to-dp-vms.md

     helm repo update
     ```

-3. Change the configurations in the ```values.yaml``` file in the APIM APK Agent Helm Chart, refer to the [Advance Configuration for agent](../../../control-plane/apim-apk-agent-deploy) for more information.
+3. Change the configurations in the ```values.yaml``` file in the Kubernetes Gateway Agent Helm Chart, refer to the [Advance Configuration for agent](../../../control-plane/apim-apk-agent-deploy) for more information.

-4. Install the APIM APK Agent components and start WSO2 API Platform For Kubernetes.
+4. Install the Kubernetes Gateway Agent components and start WSO2 API Platform For Kubernetes.
 Consider ```apk``` as the ```<chart-name>``` for this guide.
 As the ```--version``` of this command, use the version of the release you used in point 1 above and use the changed values.yaml you used in point 3 above.
 It will take a few minutes for the deployment to complete.

     === "Command"
         ```